 Fragokastello Beach on Google Maps

-You can reach Fragokastello Beach mainly by car or the local bus from Chania.
-Depending on your road, it can be a 1.5-2 hour drive.
+Reach Fragokastello Beach mainly by car or local bus from Chania — a 1.5–2 hour drive depending on your route.

 Best Hotels in Frangokastello Beach